 Indian mynas are most likely to be found in Tasmania near sea ports - having arrived by ship from elsewhere in Australia.
 Incursions have been eradicated by DPIWPE on a number of occasions since 2003.

 View recorded information in the

 Atlas of Living Australia

 Indian mynas are a bird accustomed to open woodlands, but have easily adapted to urban and woodland-like areas.
-It competes aggressively with native wildlife for food and tree hollows, thus reducing biodiversity.
-It commonly attacks other nesting birds - destroying eggs and chicks.
+They compete aggressively with native wildlife for food and tree hollows, thus reducing biodiversity.
+They commonly attack other nesting birds - destroying eggs and chicks.

-If Indian mynas were to establish in Tasmania it could outcompete endangered native bird species like the orange-bellied parrot.
-It is a major nuisance in urban areas; noisy, smelly roosts and nests in wall and roof cavities and creates fire, vermin and disease hazards.
+If Indian mynas were to establish in Tasmania they could outcompete endangered native bird species like the orange-bellied parrot.
+They are a major nuisance in urban areas; noisy, smelly roosts and nests in wall and roof cavities and creates fire, vermin and disease hazards.
 The Indian myna scavenges around urban areas but also eats insects and the chicks of other birds.

 Indian mynas may cause crop damage to grain, fruit and vegetable crops.